aiprasadk/Consumer_Goods_Insights/README.md

 # Consumer_Goods_Insights
-# Ad_Hoc_Requests-SQL (📄 Codebasics Resume Project challenge -4)
+# Ad_Hoc_Requests-SQL (Resume Project challenge -4)

 ### 👋Introduction

-Domain:  Consumer Goods | Function: Executive Management Atliq Hardwares (imaginary company) is one of the leading computer hardware producers in India and well expanded in other countries too.
+Domain:  Consumer Goods | Function: Executive Management Atliq Hardware (imaginary company) is one of India's leading computer hardware producers and has expanded in other countries too.

 ### 📑 Problem Statement:

-The management at Atliq Hardwares realized they lack actionable insights to make fast and smart data-informed decisions.
-To address this, the company provided 10 ad hoc business requests requiring analysis and insight.
+The management at Atliq Hardware realized they lacked actionable insights to make fast and smart data-informed decisions.
+The company provided 10 ad hoc business requests requiring analysis and insight to address this.

 ### 📝 Project Objective: